sirisacademic/development-guide/_pages/css/formatting.md

 # Formatting

-We recommend using [Prettier](https://prettier.io), and enabling it in your editor by default.
+We recommend using {%include components/tag-suggestion.html %}{%include components/tag-todo.html %}[Prettier](https://prettier.io), and enabling it in your editor by default.
 Prettier is an automatic code formatter that will make your code format consistent.
 This way we don't have to argue over how to format our code - we just let the tools enforce something!
 Prettier works with both plain